sowusu08/ANOVA-Plant.Height-Data/README.md

 # ANOVA-Plant.Height-Data
-Data for learn quiz of ANOVA app (summer 2020)
+Data for learnr quiz of ANOVA app (summer 2020)